garrytrinder/msteams-azure-search-openai-demo/README.md

 - [Adaptive Cards](https://adaptivecards.io), are an open card exchange format enabling developers to exchange UI content in a common and consistent way.
 - [Azurite](https://www.npmjs.com/package/azurite), provides emulation for Azure Storage during development.

-## Run locally using Teams Toolkit
+## Prepare

-To run this project locally you will need to:
+To run this project, you will need to:

-> [!NOTE]
-> An Azure subscription is not required to run this sample locally, however you will require a Microsoft 365 tenant that has sideloading enabled.

 1. Follow the steps to deploy the [ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search](https://github.com/Azure-Samples/azure-search-openai-demo#getting-started) sample to Azure.
 1. Install Teams Toolkit from the extensions marketplace in VSCode.
 1. Clone/fork this repo to your local machine.
 1. Open the repo folder in VSCode.
-1. Create `env` folder in root of the project.
-1. Create [env.local](#envlocal) and [env.local.user](#envlocaluser) files in `env` folder.
+1. In the `env/samples` folder, copy the sample files to the parent folder `env`
+1. In the `env` folder, rename all files removing `.sample` from the name
+1. In `.env.local`, update `APP_BACKEND_ENDPOINT` variable with the URL to your provisioned backend
+1. In `.env.testtool`, update `APP_BACKEND_ENDPOINT` variable with the URL to your provisioned backend
-1. Update `APP_BACKEND_ENDPOINT` variable with the URL to your provisioned backend.
+1. In `.env.dev`, update `APP_BACKEND_ENDPOINT` variable with the URL to your provisioned backend

-1. Run Debug session (F5).
+## Run against a simulated Microsoft 365 tenant and bot service

+To run this sample:

+> ![TIP]
+> Use this approach if you don't have access to a Microsoft 365 tenant, are unable to use a Dev Tunnel, are unable to sideload apps into your tenant, or are unable provision Microsoft Entra ID or Bot Framework resources required to create a bot.

+1. [Install](https://learn.microsoft.com/microsoft-cloud/dev/dev-proxy/get-started#install-dev-proxy) Dev Proxy on your local machine
+1. In the `devProxy` folder, open the file named `use-mocks.json`
+1. In the `urlsToWatch` array, update the entry with the URL to your provisioned backend
+1. Open a terminal in the root project folder
+1. Execute `devproxy --config-file devProxy/use-mocks.json` to start Dev Proxy
+1. Open the side bar in VS Code, select the `Run and Debug` panel
+1. In the debug profile dropdown, select `Debug in Test Tool`
+1. Press F5 to launch the Test Tool
+1. In the `Welcome` message, select the first action button

+## Run against a Microsoft 365 tenant

+To run this sample:

-> [!TIP]
+> [!NOTE]
-> [Join](https://developer.microsoft.com/microsoft-365/dev-program?WT.mc_id=m365-00000-garrytrinder) the Microsoft 365 Developer Program and get your _free_ developer instant sandbox with sideloading enabled.
+> An Azure subscription is not required to run this sample locally, however you will require a [Microsoft 365 tenant](https://developer.microsoft.com/microsoft-365/dev-program?WT.mc_id=m365-00000-garrytrinder) that has sideloading enabled.

+1. Open the side bar in VS Code, select the `Run and Debug` panel
+1. In the debug profile dropdown, select `Debug in Test Tool`
+1. Press F5 to launch the Test Tool

 ## Deploy to Azure using Teams Toolkit